By Wendy Stoltz / Last Modified On January 15, 2023

 Stale bread - Use Day old bread.

-Serve immediately - Serve the French toast immediately so it doesn't get cold and soggy.
+Serve the French toast immediately - The cooked slices are best served immediately so it doesn't get cold and soggy.

 WHAT CAN YOU SUBSTITUTE FOR EGGS IN GLUTEN-FREE FRENCH TOAST?

-I have not tried an egg free version yet, but you can add 1 cup of milk and add in ⅓ cup corn, arrowroot, or tapioca starch.
+I have not tried an egg-free version yet, but you can add 1 cup of milk and add ⅓ cup of corn, arrowroot, or tapioca starch.

 HOW MANY CALORIES ARE IN A SLICE OF GLUTEN-FREE FRENCH TOAST?

-This gluten-free French toast has 163 calories but bear in mind that will change based on the topping(s) you add.
+This gluten-free French toast has 163 calories, but that will change based on the topping(s) you add.

 WHAT MILK CAN I USE FOR GF FRENCH TOAST?

-We use vanilla almond milk, but you can use regular milk or your dairy-free milk of choice.
+We use vanilla almond milk, but you can use regular or dairy-free milk of your choice.

 WHAT’S THE BEST BREAD FOR GLUTEN-FREE FRENCH TOAST?

-Brioche bread is the best due to its taste profile but experiment with different types of bread to find your favorite.
+Gluten-free Brioche bread is the best due to its taste profile but experiment with different types of bread to find your favorite.
+Make sure to let the bread dry out.

 CAN I MAKE GLUTEN-FREE FRENCH TOAST DAIRY-FREE?

 Yes, you can make this recipe dairy-free.
-We love using almond milk when we make French toast, but you can use your favorite dairy-free milk.
-I don't recommend using water, it's not the same.
+We love using unsweetened almond milk when we make French toast, but you can use your favorite dairy-free milk.
+I don't recommend using water.
+It's not the same.

 WHAT TOPPINGS CAN I USE FOR GF FRENCH TOAST?